 - is equal to or less than 23.5% by volume (equivalent to a partial pressure of oxygen of 23.9 kilopascals);

-3.4.1 - this Part does NOT apply to employees of an emergency service (Victoria police; metropolitan or rural fire brigade; ambulance service and Victoria State Emergency Service) if the employee is either rescuing a person from a confined space or providing first aid to a person in a confined space.
+50 - this Part does NOT apply to employees of an emergency service (Victoria police; metropolitan or rural fire brigade; Ambulance service Victoria and Victoria State Emergency Service) if the employee is either rescuing a person from a confined space or providing first aid to a person in a confined space.

-3.4.2 - 3.4.4 Designers, manufacturers or suppliers of any plant which includes or is intended to include a confined space must ensure that the need for any person to enter the space is eliminated or, if it is not practicable to eliminate the need to enter, then this and any risk associated with entry, is reduced so far as is practicable.
+51 & 52 Designers or manufacturers of any plant which includes or is intended to include a confined space must ensure that the need for any person to enter the space is eliminated or, if it is not practicable to eliminate the need to enter, then this and any risk associated with entry, is reduced so far as is practicable (SFARP).

-This Division applies to confined spaces that are under the management or control of the employer or self-employed person (SEP).
+54 This Division applies to confined spaces that are under the management or control of the employer or self-employed person (SEP).

-- An employer must identify all hazards to health or safety associated with work in a confined space
+- An employer/SEP must, SFARP identify all hazards to health or safety associated with work in a confined space

 (OHS reps: beware of generic identifications!
 Contact your union for advice.)

-- An employer must, so far as is reasonably practicable, eliminate any risk associated with work in a confined space.
+- An employer/SEP must, SFARP, eliminate any risk associated with work in a confined space.

-- If it is not reasonably practicable to eliminate the risk, an employer must reduce that risk so far as is reasonably practicable, taking into account:
+- If it is not reasonably practicable to eliminate the risk, an employer/SEP must reduce that risk SFARP, taking into account: